SFDO-Tooling/CumulusCI/docs/data.md

 CumulusCI has easy to use tasks for working with the primary sample datasets used for projects.
-There is a 'default' dataset which would be used in scratch org configuration flows, as well as other datasets specific to the needs of specific scratch orgconfigurations.
+There is a 'default' dataset which would be used in scratch org configuration flows, as well as other datasets specific to the needs of specific scratch org configurations.

 For example, the 'dev' dataset is for 'dev' orgs, and it is used instead of the default dataset if it exists.